Arithmetic Circuits for ZK

 (a₃ ∧ (a₂ ∧ b₂) ∨ (b₂ ∧ (a₁ ∧ b₁) ∨ (b₁ ∧ c₀) ∨ (a₁ ∧ c₀))))

-The point is, if we are restricted to Boolean inputs and basic Boolean operations (AND, OR, NOT), constructing circuits can quickly become complicated and tedious for basic problems, especially when those problems involve arithmetic.
+The point is, if we are restricted to Boolean inputs and basic Boolean operations (AND, OR, NOT), constructing circuits can quickly become complicated and tedious for basic problems, especially when they involve arithmetic.

 In contrast, it would be simpler to directly represent numbers inside a circuit.
 Instead of modeling addition with a Boolean formula, we directly use addition and multiplication on those numbers.